taurusilver7/spotify-2.0/README.md

 # Build

 - Create a project with tailwindcss template command.
 - Create an app in the [spotify for dev](https://developer.spotify.com/dashboard/) to access spotify API for playlist and songs.
+Obtain the client ID and client secret.

 # Next.js + Tailwind CSS Example